getdozer/dozer/README.md

 ![Screenshot](./images/dozer_live_screen2.png)

 ### ③ Deploy
 Dozer applications can be self-hosted or deployed in the cloud with a single command.
-Dozer Cloud (coming soon) provides self-healing and monitoring capabilities, making sure your APIs are always avaialble.
+Dozer Cloud (coming soon) provides self-healing and monitoring capabilities, making sure your APIs are always available.

 ## Supported Sources and Tranformation Engines